Skip to main content

 How to protect your sensor around water

-• Use a waterproof adhesive patch or tape over the sensor
+• Use a waterproof adhesive patch or tape over the sensor.

-• Pat the area dry gently after water exposure (avoid rubbing)
+• Pat the area dry gently after water exposure β€” avoid rubbing.

-• Minimise arm movement while wet
+• Minimise arm movement while wet.

 Final thoughts

+The Sibionics G3 is designed to handle everyday water exposure, but isn't built for extended swimming.
 If your sensor falls off or stops working due to water exposure, replacement may not be covered.

 If swimming is unavoidable, take extra precautions or consider timing sensor changes around water activities.